samdcchurch/chaos-media/README.md

-# chaos-media
+# Chaos Media

-A full-stack personal media library application built with Spring Boot (Java) for the backend, React for the frontend, and MySQL for persistent storage.
+Chaos Media is a personalized media library.

+Planned Features:
+- Users browse their library for media
+- Media will be categorized, sortable, and searchable
+- Addition of tools to simply adding new media